hyuntaekim1738/ReactPhotoBoard/README.txt

 click and the comment button should make a text box and submit button appear, maybe in another component.
 There should also be a separate page to view every comment which should be displayed underneath the caption.

+Searchbar:
+A simple navbar search that will direct you to a page of search results of accounts Create a component to display a list of accounts, then link this to the profile where you can view your follower/following count and then link to the search results.
+The idea is to have 3 separate pages that will populate the component according to the page.
+The profile will link to a view followers and view following page which will eventually query the database for the accounts related to the user.
+The search result will link to the search result page which will populate the data based on the search term that has been passed in.
+Do the same for follow requests

+HomePage:
+A centered list of posts that dynamically generates as you scroll down until there is no more content.